ShiftLeftSecurity/sast-scan/README.md

 docker run --rm --tmpfs /tmp -v ~/.gradle:/.gradle -v <source path>:/app appthreat/sast-scan scan --src /app --type java --out_dir /app
 ```

+## Integration with GitHub action

+This tool can be used with GitHub actions using this [action](https://github.com/marketplace/actions/sast-scan).
+All the supported languages can be used.

 ## Alternatives

 GitLab [SAST](https://docs.gitlab.com/ee/user/application_security/sast/) uses numerous single purpose [analyzers](https://gitlab.com/gitlab-org/security-products/analyzers) and GoLang based convertors to produce a custom json format.
 This model has the downside of increasing build times since multiple container images should get downloaded and hence is not suitable for CI environments such as Azure Pipelines, CodeBuild and Google CloudBuild.
 Plus the license used by GitLab is not opensource even though the analyzers merely wrap existing oss tools!